Latheresienne/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [] 7- everyone: adds execution permission to the owner,the group owwner and the other users, to the file hello.

 [] 8-James_Bond: sets the permission to the file hello as follows: Owner(no permission at all), Group (no permission at all), Other users (all the permissions).

+[] 9-John_Doe: sets the mode of the file hello to this: `-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello`